Thomsch/untangling-tools-benchmark/README.md

 - `<out-dir>` is the directory where the repositories, decompositions, results, and logs are stored.

 ## Tests
-- Python tests are located in the `test` folder.
-To run the tests, run `pytest test`.
 - Run `make check` to run all the checks (tests, linting, etc.) for bash and Python.

 Help with adding more automated tests is welcome! :)